nezhprodigy/quoteGenerator/README.md

 ## Features

-- The quotes are fetched from a Json-server (db.json)
+- The quotes are fetched from a public API
 - The program uses the `fetch` method to get the quotes from the API
 - The program displays the quote and the author on the web page
 - The program also allows you to tweet the quote using the [Twitter Web Intent]